kimchitsigai/Articles-and-Tutorials/pbx_install.md

 	./4.211.64-1-Installer-Script.sh

-Once completed you should have a full functioning  IP-PBX server, based on the [FreePBX Distro](http://wiki.freepbx.org/display/FD/FreePBX+Distro+Home).
+Once completed, you should have a full-functioning IP-PBX server, based on the [FreePBX Distro](http://wiki.freepbx.org/display/FD/FreePBX+Distro+Home).
 (If you encountered any problems, feel free to create a post in the FreePBX [Distro Discussion & Help](http://www.freepbx.org/forums/freepbx-distro/distro-discussion-help) forum.)

 ## Update your FreePBX Distro